7/18/2019

 Chief Financial Officer

 Good morning.
 Thanks for taking my question.
-I just want to go back to expenses in conjunction with overall strategy.
-Ben, you and both you and Renee have characterized M&T as being somewhat behind from a tech perspective and needing to patch up.
-Maybe you could characterize for us, you know, what do you think you are from that perspective along the timeline in patching up to competitors from a mobile and digital perspective?
+Just circling back to expenses in conjunction with overall strategy, Dan, both you and Renee have characterized M&T as being somewhat behind from a tech perspective and needing to catch up.
+Maybe you could characterize for us you know, where you think you are from that perspective along the timeline in tapping up to competitors from a mobile and digital perspective.
 Sure.
 So I think over the last 18 months, we've made some really great strides in our technical environment.
-Our mobile apps continue to get updated on a regular basis with new future functionality coming basically every six months if not sooner.
+Our mobile apps are continuing to get updated. on a regular basis with new feature functionality coming basically every six months if not sooner.
 And it's been a pretty good spot.
-When we look at the future functionality that is most used by customers, we feel pretty good about what we have.
+When we look at the feature functionality that is most used by customers, we feel pretty good about what we have.
 I think the next focus in there is on security features and more self-service on security features.
-When we look at the commercial part of the bank, we've just gone into production with our loan origination system.
-And so we're getting that up and running and the team up to speed.
-We can even make investments in our treasury management platform, which will make things easier both for our employees and for our customers.
-And it should bring us a lot closer to parity with our peer groups if not towards some of the larger players.
-And we're making investments in our merchant capabilities.
+When we look at the commercial part of the bank, We've just gone into production with our loan origination system, and so we're getting that up and running and the team up to speed.
+We've been doing these investments in our treasury management platform, which will make things easier both for our employees and for our customers, and it should bring us a lot closer to parity with our peer groups, if not towards some of the larger players. and we're making investments in our merchant capabilities.
 Within the bank, we continue to invest in infrastructure.
-We invest in security, in cybersecurity, in how we protect the bank and our customers as well as in data.
-So we're investing along all of those categories.
-And we continue to make progress.
-But I think that we know and we all know that it's a bit of a moving target, too.
-So each time we check up, someone does something to get a little bit ahead.
-And I think that's the nature of Renee's comments and my comments about, you know, you're never really there because the bar is always moving and you're continually investing.
-And we just kind of think about our test vendors.
-We've got to extend to keep them in the game to stay competitive and to react to the things that are happening in all of our businesses, whether it's in the commercial business, the consumer business, the wealth and private banking business, or the institutional business.
+We invest in security, things like cybersecurity and how we protect the bank and our customers, as well as in data.
+So we're investing along all of those categories, and we continue to make progress.
+But I think as you know and we all know that it's a bit of a moving target too.
+So each time we catch up someone does something to get a little bit ahead and I think that's the nature of Renee's comments and my comments about you're never really there because the bar is always moving and you're continually investing.
+And we can kind of think about our tech spend as you've got to extend to keep in the game to stay competitive and to react to the things that are happening in all of our businesses, whether it's in the commercial business, the consumer business, the wealth and private banking business, or the institutional business.
 And that's just going to be a way of life.
-And because of that, that's why we're making the investments we are in the tech hub and in adding IT professionals to our on-staff team.
-Because, you know, as technology continues to become a bigger part of banking, then you want to control that new work and not have to lock out the door and do someone else's operations.
-The next day you take their outside contractor.
-Their outside contractor can help you get there quickly and you can do very much skillset if you don't have it in the short term.
-But over the long term, we've set the specific assets that we would rather control and that's why we see us making those investments.
+And because of that, that's why we're making the investments we are in the tech hub and in having IT professionals to our on-stack team.
+Because, you know, as technology continues to become a bigger part of banking, then I'm you want to control that resource and not have to lock out the door into someone else's operations the next day because they're an outside contractor.
+The outside contractor can help you get there quickly and maybe bring a skill set that you don't have in the short term.
+But over the long term, we accept the strategic asset that we would rather control and that's why you see us making those investments.
 Great.
-And so as we think about the impact on the income segment, we can expect that the salaries and benefits are just going to have this natural upward drift as we continue investing people.
-Yeah, you'll see that happen.
-You know, we'll see some from the first half to the second half.
-Just because of that as well as the full effect of the mortgage servicing that we brought on and the people that helped with that.
-You know, the offset over time will be in that other cost of operations line that we talked about.
-You know, the shift is, and the thing to keep in mind is just the timing of that.
-And if you have to add the new facilities and build it out and get people there, the full-weekend consultants, other states, so we have some double-counting if you will in that time period.
-If you bring on new folks to the team and train them up, whether sometimes they're experienced professionals and they say come up to speed faster or they could be re-recruits and they take a little bit longer, but you've got that overlap in times where you get the new ones up to speed before you can reduce the expense on the other side.
-You know, we don't expect that this is hundreds of millions of dollars by interest, you know, because we'll take it in increments.
-We think that's also what federated manage the change as well as the cost.
+And so as we think about upward drift as I could continue to invest in people.
+Yes, you'll see that happen.
+We'll see some from the first half to the second half just because of that as well as the full effect of mortgage servicing that we brought on and the people that helped with that.
+The offset over time will be in that other cost of operations line that we talked about.
+The thing to keep in mind is just the timing of that. to add the new facility and build it out and get people there before we can consolidate other states.
+So we have some double counting, if you will, in that time frame.
+If you bring on new folks to the team and train them up, whether sometimes they're experienced professionals and they come up to speed faster or they should be recruits and take a little bit longer, you've got that overlap in time series where you get the new ones up to speed before you can reduce the expense on the other side.
+We don't expect that this is you know, because we'll take it in increments.
+We think that's also a better way to manage the change as well as the cost.
 But it's going to be something that will be consistent over the next several quarters.
 Got it.
 Thanks.

 speaker